google/tachometer/README.md

 ## Auto sampling

-When the `--auto-sample` flag is set, RUNNER will continue drawing samples until either certain stopping conditions that you specify are met, or until a timeout expires (5 minutes by default).
+When the `--auto-sample` flag is set, tachometer will continue drawing samples until either certain stopping conditions that you specify are met, or until a timeout expires (5 minutes by default).

 The stopping conditions for auto-sampling are specified in terms of
 ***boundaries***.
 A boundary can be thought of as a *point of interest* on the number-line of either absolute or relative differences in runtime.
-By setting a boundary, you are asking RUNNER to try to *shrink the confidence interval until it is unambiguously placed on one side or the other of that boundary*.
+By setting a boundary, you are asking tachometer to try to *shrink the confidence interval until it is unambiguously placed on one side or the other of that boundary*.

 Example boundaries | Question